game-ci/documentation/docs/cloud-runner/01-introduction.md

 **Cloud Runner is especially useful for game development because it supports large projects.
 Cloud Runner provides first class support for the Unity game engine.**

 Cloud Runner uses git to track and transfer your projects and uses native cloud services such as AWS Fargate and Kubernetes to run your jobs.
+Other version control systems are not actively supported.

 ## Why cloud runner?
 1. Extended options and more control over disk size, memory and CPU.
 You can build projects of almost any size.